AlTimofeyev/Optimization-Algorithm-Visualizer/README.md

 # Optimization-Visualized
 Visualized Basic Optimization Algorithms using Processing.

-Author:	Al Timofeyev
+** Author:	Al Timofeyev
-\nDate:	June 9, 2019
+**Date:	June 9, 2019
-\nNOTE: If used as a demonstration (in classroom/work), or in other projects, please give credit.
+NOTE: If used as a demonstration (in classroom/work), or in other projects, please give credit.
 ****************************************************************************************************
 ****************************************************************************************************